chili-epfl/cellulo/README.md

 ## Robot Version

 The Cellulo robot is a project started in 2013.
 And as such, it has come a long way, with iterative processes and improvements.
 The project is composed of two core versions.
 A legacy version, a.k.a.
 Version 1, has been running for a long time, however, many of the electronic parts that constitute the robot has been discontinued or are out of stock.
-A new iteration started in 2021 is still under revision, with one stable prototype.
+A new iteration started in 2021.
+It is still under revision, with one stable prototype.

 Robot [Version 1](https://github.com/chili-epfl/CelluloV1)